reactjstampabay/2020-05-27-virtual-dev-environment/README.md

   * Spin up a linux VPS (Virtual Private Server) that will run our containerized API and DB for local development.
     * We will use an actual API repository from an EdTech SaaS that John and Jordan have been working on.
+  * Install all required tooling on our VPS.
   * Demonstrate how VS Code can be used to [open a folder on our VPS](https://code.visualstudio.com/docs/remote/ssh) and develop against our API.